 MASC Hail Insurance provides financial assistance to Manitoba producers for losses to crops due to hail, accidental fire, and in some cases, frost (if the insured crop's maturity was delayed by hail).

-You first need to sign up for an AgriInsurance contract by March 31 at your local MASC Insurance office.
+You first need to sign up for an AgriInsurance contract by March 31 at an ARD and MASC Service Centre.
 Once approved, you may sign up for Hail Insurance by mail, fax, phone, in person, or through myMASC.

 You may sign up for Hail Insurance any time during the crop year before October 21, when coverage terminates (if crop has not already been harvested or destroyed).
 If you do not enroll in CHIO, you must apply for Hail Insurance annually.